 Employee stock options allow the holder to purchase shares at the specified ("strike") price after a defined holding or vesting period.

-The options that most HP employees receive are termed "non-qualified" -- and do not have a value that can be determined before they are exercised:
+The options that most HP, HPInc, and HPE employees receive are termed "non-qualified" -- and do not have a value that can be determined before they are exercised:

 - You do not realize any income when the options are GRANTED.
 (Unlike stock acquired through employee stock purchase and service awards.)